Understanding Your Options Before 65

 If you are collecting Social Security benefits you will be automatically enrolled in Medicare when you turn 65.
 Medicare Parts A and B will start the first day of the month that you turn 65.
 If your birthday is on the first day of the month, Part A and Part B will start the first day of the previous month.

 You will receive an “Initial Enrollment Package” that welcomes you to Medicare.
 This is mailed to you four months before your 65th birthday month and will include your new Medicare card.
 If you don’t want Medicare Part B at this time, follow the instructions on the back of the card.
 Otherwise, Medicare coverage will automatically begin the first day of the month of eligibility.

 Enrollment if you’re not collecting Social Security

-Full retirement age for Social Security benefits is 66, so many people will continue to work past age 65.
-If you work past age 65 and have credible coverage through an employer, you do not have to enroll in Medicare and you will not be penalized later.
+Full retirement age for Social Security benefits is 66 and 8 months for those born in 1958, so many people will continue to work past age 65.
+If you work past age 65 and have creditable coverage through an employer, you do not have to enroll in Medicare and you will not be penalized later.

 If you lose employer coverage and do not have other credible coverage, you must sign up in the first eight months of eligibility to avoid a 10% annual penalty on your part B premium.

 If you are not collecting Social Security, but want to enroll in Medicare you must do so yourself.
 There are three ways that you can enroll:

 - Social Security website (Tip: This is the quickest way to enroll)

 - Visit local Social Security office in person (Tip: Arrive early to avoid long wait times)